Frequently Asked Questions

 I need a command-line tool to change the Icon in an exe file.
 Do you have that?

 Yes, we have Resource Tuner Console.
-Since there may be more than one icon in an exe file, the tool supports Icon resource files (files with a .ICO extension) that contain one or more images which may be at different pixel sizes and/or color depths.
-If an .ico file contains more than one image, the whole icon set will be added or changed (depending on the EditMode and ChangeMode settings) at once.
-RTC accepts input from a script file.
-Sample scripts can be found within the Resource Tuner Console package.
+It allows you to change the icon in an exe file via command line.
+Since there may be multiple icons in an exe file, the tool supports Icon resource files (files with a .ICO extension) that contain one or more images, which may be at different pixel sizes and/or color depths.
+If an .ico file contains more than one image, the entire icon set will be added or changed (depending on the EditMode and ChangeMode settings) at once.
+RTC accepts input from a script file, and sample scripts can be found within the Resource Tuner Console package.

 Export Viewer